 - ¼ cup chopped fresh parsley leaves

-- 5 tbsp fresh lemon juice
+- 5 tablespoon fresh lemon juice

-- 5 tbsp extra virgin olive oil
+- 5 tablespoon extra virgin olive oil

-- 2 tbsp melted butter
+- 2 tablespoon melted butter

 - Preheat oven to 400 degrees F.